Carpetsmoker/password-bunny/README.md

 Use `./pwbunny filename` to start the program.

 You will need Vim 7.3 or later.
-This program was tested on FreeBSD 9, and Ubuntu 12; it will *probably* also work on other POSIX systems (Other Linux systems, OpenBSD, MacOSX, etc.).
+This program was tested on FreeBSD, Ubuntu 12.04, and ArchLinux; it will *probably* also work on other POSIX systems (Other Linux systems, OpenBSD, MacOSX, etc.).
 It will *not* work on Windows.